salaimuniselvam-s/patient-data-management-using-hyperledger-fabric/docker/commercial-paper/README.md

 1. Start the Hyperledger Fabric infrastructure

-The 'test-network' will be used - this has two organizations 'hospital1' and 'hospital2' DigiBank will be hospital1, and MagnetoCorp will be hospital2.
+The 'hospital-network' will be used - this has two organizations 'hospital1' and 'hospital2' DigiBank will be hospital1, and MagnetoCorp will be hospital2.

 2. Install and Instantiate the Contracts